gbmhunter/candy-calc/README.rst

 	- MathJax support for pretty browser-compatible equations (which can be written using Latex notation)
 	- Configurable CSS file to customise the look to suit your application
 	- Behind-the-scenes binding (candy-calc implements the MVVM model using knockout.js), so you don't have to worry about event handlers
-	- "Namespace" support so you can run more than one calculator inside a web page.
+	- You can run more than one calculator inside a web page.
 	- Dependencies are downloaded via CDN to increase page load times

 Built-in Validators